 A baseline is a quick snapshot of of your project at any given time.
 It gives you a clear picture of how you and your team are progressing, such as finished tasks, jobs that seemingly fall through the cracks, and how close you are to reaching your deadlines.

-Overtime, you can select baselines to see the planned timeline vs the actual or current timeline.
+Over time, you can select baselines to compare the planned timeline vs. the actual or current timeline.
 You'll then know what to update or remove from the project to reach your project goals.

-You can open and manage two or more projects all in one Gantt chart.
-This is especially useful if you're overseeing several projects everyday.
+Did you know you can open and manage 2 or more projects all in one gantt chart?
+This is especially useful if you're overseeing several projects every day.

-There are three ways to open multiple projects at once:
+There are 3 ways to open multiple projects at once:

-- Click on My Projects from the sidebar menu.
-Under the My Active Projects list, check the boxes to the left of a project's name.
+- Click My Projects from the sidebar menu.
+On the My Active Projects list, check the boxes to the left of a project's name.
 When done, click the Open Multiple Projects button at the bottom of the page.

-- Open the sidebar menu where your Active Projects list are located.
-Click on the select multiple link and select the projects you want to open by ticking the boxes to the left of the project's name.
-Once done, click on the open selected projects link.
-This will open the selected projects in a new Gantt chart.
+- Open the sidebar menu and find your Active Projects list.
+Click the Select Multiple link, and choose the projects you want to open by ticking the boxes to the left of the project's name.
+Once done, click the Open Selected Projects link.
+This will open the selected projects in a new gantt chart.

 - While inside a project, you can open additional projects by going to Menu > Open Projects.
-With this method, you have the option to open on-hold and completed projects as well.
-Select the projects you want to open, and TeamGantt automatically opens them on the Gantt chart.
+This method enables you to open on-hold and completed projects as well.
+Select the projects you want to open, and TeamGantt automatically opens them on the gantt chart.